-If you have experienced a missed or late diagnosis you may be able to claim compensation.
+If you have experienced a missed or late diagnosis, within the last three years, you may be able to claim compensation.
 TRUE Solicitors has a team of specialist lawyers whose experience and expertise can help you to obtain the maximum compensation in the shortest possible time.

 What is classed as a medical misdiagnosis?

 Medical misdiagnosis can fall into three different categories:

 Missed diagnosis: The failure to diagnose an illness or injury, despite reported health issues by the patient.

 Late diagnosis: The delayed or late identification of a medical condition or injury, leading to further complications and a delay in treatment.

 Incorrect diagnosis: An illness or injury is diagnosed as something else, resulting in the incorrect medication or treatment being given.